GerritCodeReview/plugins_code-owners/resources/Documentation/backend-find-owners-cookbook.md

 * an `OWNERS` file with only `set noparent` (ignores code owners from parent directories, but doesn't define code owners that should be used instead)
-* a `per-file` line with only `set noparent` (ignores non-restricted code owners and code owners from parent directories, but doesn't define code owners that should be used instead)
+* a `per-file` line with only `set noparent` (ignores folder code owners and code owners from parent directories, but doesn't define code owners that should be used instead)
 * no `OWNERS` file at root level